In this exploration of impactful nonprofit marketing ideas, we draw inspiration from successful campaigns across various platforms.

 - Use storytelling

-Humans are 22 times more likely to remember a fact wrapped in a story.
+Presenting a fact within a story is 22 times more memorable than stating the fact alone, as per cognitive psychologist Jerome Bruner, as cited in an Insight Demand presentation.
 Moreover, stories also help establish an emotional bond with your audience.
 Videos are the perfect medium of nonprofit storytelling and can drive the desired action more effectively.

 - Have a clear call to action